fallahn/xygine/tutorial/part_4/readme.md

 new ball.

 Create a new header file called `MessageIDs.hpp` and add a reference to it to the relevant CMake file.
-Include the xygine Messages header
+Include the xygine `Message` header

     xygine/core/Message.hpp